Basque civil law: The Basque Law Academy

-The working boards are very popular and classical monthly meetings held in cooperation with the Bar Association of Biscay to study any Basque Civil Law issue and its practical use.
-Every November there is a Basque Civil Law Charter seminar with many lecturers either from Spain or abroad and great media success.
+Classical monthly meetings are held in cooperation with the Bar Association of Biscay to study any Basque Civil Law issue and its practical use.
+Every November there is a Basque Civil Law Charter seminar with many lecturers either from Spain or abroad.

 The New Basque Civil Regulation

 It is integrated, mainly, with subsidiary remission to general Spanish civil la (art.
 3 Law 3/205), by the former, the Law 2/2003 of unmarried couples, and finally the Law 7/2015, for familiar relations in case of separation or parents split.

 The Law 5/2015, of 25 of June, of Basque Civil Law

 The Basque Law Academy/Zuzenbidearen Euskal Akademia and the Basque Civil Law Studies Group of the Biscayan Bar Association have been lastingly cooperating in the progress and development of the Basque Civil Law by means of different initiatives, such as the annual Seminar or several publications.
 Due to these efforts, the Basque Parliament adopted such a Proposal as the basis of the present Law, leaving partisanship aside.